-Item of Business Board Vote Recommendation 3.
-Appointment of PricewaterhouseCoopers LLP as Auditor (page 61 of the circular) ✓ FOR We are proposing to re-appoint PricewaterhouseCoopers LLP as our independent auditor for another year until the 2024 annual meeting of shareholders.
-Our Audit Committee is directly responsible for overseeing the independent auditor during the year.
-4. Advisory resolution on executive compensation (page 67 of the circular) ✓ FOR

-We will have a non-binding advisory resolution on executive compensation, which is sometimes called "say on pay".
-This will provide you with an opportunity to provide a view on our company's approach to executive compensation, as described in this circular.

-"Pay for performance" is the foundation of our compensation philosophy for our named executive officers.
-Their compensation is primarily variable and performance-based, utilizing multiple and complementary financial measures that are aligned with our strategy to drive shareholder

-In 2022, "pay for performance" continued to be a key part of our compensation philosophy for our named executive officers

-2022 compensation decisions were aligned with our strategic objectives - During 2022, the HR Committee of the Board of Directors was actively engaged in reviewing and discussing the design and approach to our compensation, talent and culture.
+Item of Business 3.
+Appointment of PricewaterhouseCoopers LLP as Auditor (page 61 of t he circular) We are proposing to re-appoint PricewaterhouseCoop meeting of shareholders.
+Our Audit Committee is direc 4.
+Advisory resolution on executive compensation (p age 67 of the circula ır) /e will have a non-binding advisory resolution on execut n opportunity to provide a view on our company's appro vide you with " Pay for performance " is the foundation of our com primarily variable and performance-based, utilizing strategy to drive shareholder value.
+2022, " pay for performance " continued to be a key part of our compensa ation philosophy for our named executive officer rs.
+Directors was actively engaged in reviewing and discussing the design and approach to our compensation, talent and culture.
 Our 2022 compensation program was designed to continue to focus the organization on strong performance and organic growth as well as enable Thomson Reuters to attract, engage and retain the talent needed to complete the company's Change Program, which we completed in December 2022 (discussed later in this circular).
 We believe that our 2022 compensation program appropriately balanced risk and reward.
 In 2022, a significant portion of executive pay was at risk and linked to both operational performance and stock price.
 Our incentive plan goals reflected our published business outlook, operating plan and long-term strategy.
 Annual incentive awards focused on growth objectives for the year.
-The table below reflects summary 2022 compensation information for our named executive officers:

-Named executive officer Base salary Target annual incentive award (cash) - percentage of base salary Long-term incentive award (equity- based) - percentage of base salary "At risk" percentage Steve Hasker President and Chief Executive Officer C\$1,495,000 (US\$1,146,685) 200% 550% 88% Mike Eastwood Chief Financial Officer C\$925,000 (US\$709,487) 125% 225% 78% Brian Peccarelli Former Chief Operating Officer, Customer Markets; Former President, Corporates US\$750,000 175% 200% 79% Kirsty Roth Chief Operations and Technology Officer CHF 685,000 (US\$718,624) 125% 250% 79% David Wong Chief Product Officer C\$792,000 (US\$607,475) 125% 225% 78%
+The table below reflects summary 2022 compensation information for our named executive officers: Named executive officer Base salary Target annual incentive award (cash) -percentage of base salary Long-term incentive award (equity-based) - percentage of base salary Steve Hasker President and Chief Executive Officer C\$1,495,000 (US\$1,146,685) 200% 550% 88% like Eastwood hief Financial Officer C\$925,000 (US\$709,487) 125% 225% 78% Brian Peccarelli Former Chief Operating Officer, Customer Markets; Former President, Corporates US\$750,000 175% 200% 79%

+Former President, Corporates Kirsty Roth CHF 685,000 125% 250% 79% Chief Operations and Technology Officer (US\$718,624) David Wong Chief Product Officer C\$792,000 (US\$607,475) 125% 225% 78%

-Our compensation program is strongly aligned with shareholder value - Our executive officer compensation is aligned with total shareholder value and is tied to key financial and strategic drivers of sustained value creation.
-We also require our executive officers to maintain meaningful levels of share ownership that are multiples of their respective base salaries, creating a strong link to our shareholders and the long-term success of our company
+✓ Our compensation program is strongly aligned with shareholder value - Our executive officer compensation is aligned with total shareholder value and is tied to key financial and strategic drivers of sustained value creation.
+We also require our executive officers to maintain meaningful levels of share ownership that are multiples of their respective base salaries, creating a strong link to our shareholders and the long-term success of our company.

 Named executive officer Share Ownership Guideline (base salary multiple)

-Steve Hasker 6x
+Steve Hasker бx

 Mike Eastwood 4x

 Kirsty Roth and David Wong 3x